Doing a PhD

 4. Open Science

 In parallel with my main palaeontological research, I have also led a systematic review on Open Access, which surprisingly is my most highly-cited and re-used peer reviewed paper to date.
-I am currently in the process of leading another project on the future of peer review, expected to be completed and published in the summer of 2017.
+Go figure.
+I also led an international project looking at the past, present, and future of peer review, which has been published here.
+For people who already know some stuff about peer review, skip to Section 4 for our idea of a novel, hybrid peer review and publishing platform, one that would be fit for the digital age.

 For a comprehensive list of publications, including projects in development, please see here.